SoftwareAG/adapya-base/README.rst

 adapya-base
 ===========

-adapya.base is a Python package that provides the foundations for the other adapya packages, especially for adapya-adabas, the Adabas API for Python.
+adapya-base is a Python package that provides the foundations for the other adapya packages, especially for adapya-adabas, the Adabas API for Python.